camroberts/udacity/README.md

 #### Feedback
 * Would it be clearer if you named the vertical axis "No. of years since winning Minor Premiership"?
-* Can you change the lables on the horizontal axis to say the year & the minor premier for that year?
+* Can you change the labels on the horizontal axis to say the year & the minor premier for that year?
 * I had a look at Cronulla.
 1998 shows 1 year since winning, but 1997 was not won by Cronulla.
 * Not sure what "All" is